wilsonmar/wilsonmar.github.io/_posts/2016-08-10-java-on-apple-mac-osx.md

    That's a capital V.

-   The response on my machine:
+   The response on my machine on Sierra:

    <pre>
 Matching Java Virtual Machines (4):